Shivam-Shrivastav/Flutter-Basics/README.md

 # Flutter-Basics
-This repo contains basic project of Flutter.
+This repo contains basic projects of Flutter.